"What

 "Why dont you think your Daddy loves you?" we asked.

-I knew Katies feeling all too well.
+I knew Katies feelings all too well.
 Id broken into

 uncontrollable sobbing as my first wife and four older children drove away from our El